Georgia Southern Eagles women's basketball

 The Georgia Southern Eagles women's basketball team is the basketball team that represents Georgia Southern University in Statesboro, Georgia, United States.
-The school's team currently competes in the Sun Belt Conference and holds matches at Hanner Fieldhouse.
+The school's team currently competes in the Sun Belt Conference and holds matches at Hill Convocation Center.

 History

-The Eagles previously played in the New South Women's Athletic Conference from 1985 to 1989, the Trans-Atlantic Athletic Conference (now known as the Atlantic Sun Conference from 1989 to 1992 and the Southern Conference from 1992 to 2014 before joining the Sun Belt Conference in 2014.
+The Eagles joined the New South Women's Athletic Conference (which later rebranded as the Atlantic Sun Conference) in 1985.
+They made the conference tournament championship game five straight years from 1986 to 1990, winning three times, although they did not receive an auto bid to the NCAA Division I tournament.
+They joined the Southern Conference in 1992.
+They reached the Southern Conference women's basketball tournament championship game six times, winning twice in 1993 and 1994.
+They joined the Sun Belt Conference in 2014.

 Georgia Southern made it to the NCAA tournament in 1993 and 1994, losing in the First Round to Alabama 102-70 and 101–53 to North Carolina, respectively.
 As of the end of the 2015–16 season, the Eagles have an all-time record of 642–573.